awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 Default: 1
 Constraints:
 + Must be a value from 1 to 35
-Valid for: Aurora DB clusters and Multi\-AZ DB clusters
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CopyTagsToSnapshot`  <a name="cfn-rds-dbcluster-copytagstosnapshot"></a>
 A value that indicates whether to copy all tags from the DB cluster to snapshots of the DB cluster\.
 The default is not to copy them\.
-Valid for: Aurora DB clusters only
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)